Galvaneyes/Just-Trip/README.md

 1. Homepage
 2. Page for making new travel group
 3. Tours page where you can search for tour
-4. Places page where you can search for country
+4. Places page where you can search for country and get or update information
 5. Personal profile page if the user is registered and logged in
 6. About us page where you can see our photoes and github links